savetz/AppleIIBot/README.md

 - Tweepy.
 Specifically the fork that allows video uploads. https://github.com/tweepy/tweepy/pull/1414 They plan on folding that feature into the main program but as of this writing, haven't.
 - The command-line version of AppleCommander.
 At http://applecommander.github.io and https://github.com/AppleCommander/AppleCommander
 - Java, to run AppleCommander
+- bastoken, a tokenizer for AppleSoft BASIC created specially for this project by KrisKennaway: https://github.com/KrisKennaway/bastoken.
+The bot expects it to be named tokenize.py.
 - ffmpeg, for processing video files: https://ffmpeg.org
 - and in the assets/ directory: TKTK.
 These are not provided in this repository due to copyright.